 Lenin became the virtual dictator of the world’s first Marxist state.
 His government made peace with Germany, nationalized industry and distributed land but, beginning in 1918, had to fight a devastating civil war against czarist forces.
 In 1920, the czarists were defeated, and in 1922, the Union of Soviet Socialist Republics (USSR) was established.
 Upon Lenin’s death in early 1924, his body was embalmed and placed in a mausoleum near the Moscow Kremlin.
 Petrograd was renamed Leningrad in his honor.
 After a struggle of succession, fellow revolutionary Joseph Stalin succeeded Lenin as leader of the Soviet Union.

-READ MORE: Russia: A Timeline
+READ MORE: Soviet Union Leaders: A Timeline